Skip to content

 Cornbread Stuffing with Sausage

 Stuffing hasn’t always been my favorite Thanksgiving side dish, that is, until I made this cornbread version.
-I love all things cornbread, so it’s no surprise that this recipe converted me into a stuffing fan.
-It’s so delicious and tastes amazing served alongside a roasted turkey.
+I love sweet honey cornbread and this one tastes amazing served alongside a roasted turkey.

 This homemade cornbread stuffing encompasses all that we love about traditional stuffing.
-Soft moist buttery bread, crunchy textures from the carrots and celery, and warming flavors from herbs and spices which come together nicely balanced with the heartiness of the sausage.
-It will compliment your entire meal and let’s be honest, turkey or not, the side dishes are usually what make or break a meal anyway!
+Soft moist buttery cornbread, crunchy textures from carrots and celery, warming flavors from herbs and spices and hearty sausage.

-It’s so easy to make and tastes so much better made from scratch.
+This side dish is easy to make and tastes better made from scratch.
 Definitely better than anything you’d find at the store.
 It is a recipe you will come back to again and again.
-Needless to say, it may very well become your new traditional stuffing!

 Recipe Ingredients

 One bowl, all the ingredients, and combine!
 Sounds simple and quick to make.
-That is just what this cornbread stuffing is all about.
-Add all the seasonings and delicious flavor from each ingredient and get ready to have one of the best side dishes at your next gathering!
+That is just what this southern style cornbread stuffing is all about.

 Cornbread stuffing ingredients in a glass bowl.